-Some of nature’s most alluring features double as ideal recreation spots
+Some of nature’s most alluring features, these waterfalls in North Carolina double as ideal recreation spots

+There are an estimated 300 waterfalls in North Carolina, and the state is known for its natural beauty that persists throughout all four seasons.
 In any season, waterfalls are beautiful.
 Seeing these magnificent natural features up close is not a chance to be missed.
-North Carolina’s Dupont Falls is the ideal place for hiking, picnicking, taking surreal photographs or simply wading in the pools.
+North Carolina’s DuPont State Forest is the ideal place for hiking, picnicking, taking surreal photographs or simply wading in the pools.

-North Carolina is home to an estimated 300 waterfalls and the region is known for its natural beauty.
-With 86 miles of trails and more than 10,000 acres, Dupont State Recreational Forest boasts some stunning scenery.
-Not even Hollywood could escape the lure of these natural attractions, with the Dupont Forest waterfalls serving as filming locations for several scenes in 1992’s “The Last of the Mohicans” and 2012’s “The Hunger Games.”
+With 86 miles of trails and more than 10,000 acres, DuPont State Recreational Forest boasts some stunning scenery.
+Not even Hollywood could escape the lure of these natural attractions, with the Dupont Forest waterfalls in North Carolina serving as filming locations for several scenes in 1992’s “The Last of the Mohicans” and 2012’s “The Hunger Games.”

 Groups seeking to savor the falls can enjoy an easy-access hiking trail along the river, which is popular for all ages and fitness levels.
 This low-intensity, three-mile walk runs through Hooker Falls, Triple Falls and High Falls, which are all in close proximity.
 Groups can choose to shorten their journey by visiting just one or two of the falls, or they can extend their trip with a visit to the peaceful Wintergreen Falls.
 Hooker Falls and High Falls both have accessible parking areas, so visitors can start the trail from either location.
 Hooker Falls also has a paved trail for disability access.
 Starting at Hooker Falls allows visitors to get the uphill section of the hike out of the way first, making for an easy return journey downhill.